 Copyright protection does resemble a patent but it is confined to certain types of works only, which include photos, paintings, movies, literary works, live performances, and software.
-In fact, a dictionary definition states that copyright covers a person’s right exclusively to reproduce, sell or publish what he or she has produced an original work in the fields of music, literary, drama, the arts as well as architectural work.
+In fact, a dictionary definition states that copyright covers a person’s right exclusively to reproduce, sell or publish what he or she has produced original work in the fields of music, literature, drama, the arts as well as architectural work.

 Why There is Copyright?

-The main aims of copyright laws are to offer protection to the effort, time and creativity of someone’s creation.
-Once work is covered by copyright the owner has the right to reproduce it, expand and add to it, sell or lease it and if the person is a musician play the work publicly and it can be displayed if its artwork.
+The main aims of copyright laws are to offer protection to the effort, time, and creativity of someone’s creation.
+Once work is covered by copyright the owner has the right to reproduce it, expand and add to it, sell or lease it, and if the person is a musician play the work publicly and it can be displayed if its artwork.
 He or she can also transfer their rights over the copyrighted product to anyone else they choose.
 There are exclusions from copyrighting a creative work and that’s if the creator has been paid to do it as part of being employed by somebody else.
 For example, if a person is employed to write articles about a company, the copyright owner is the owner, not the writer.